tuburolandjoshua-ops/tuburolandjoshua-ops/README.md

 ## About me

-I’m continuously learning new tools and technologies, working on personal and academic projects, and looking for opportunities to grow as a developer.
-My goal is to become a well-rounded software engineer who can contribute to innovative projects, particularly those that leverage AI to make a meaningful impact.
+I’m continuously learning new tools and technologies, working on personal and academic projects, and actively seeking opportunities to grow as a developer.
+My goal is to become a well-rounded software engineer who can contribute to innovative projects—especially those that leverage AI to create meaningful, real-world impact.

-- 🎓 Studying BSCS at AUF
+🎓 Studying BSCS at AUF
-- 💻 Currently learning GitHub
-- 🌱 Building my first app
-- ⚡ Fun fact: Champion
+💻 Currently learning GitHub and version control best practices 🌱 Building my first app and exploring full-stack development 🤖 Interested in AI, machine learning, and intelligent systems 📱 Exploring mobile app development (Android / cross-platform) 🌐 Learning modern web technologies (HTML, CSS, JavaScript, frameworks) 🛠️ Practicing problem-solving and data structures & algorithms 🚀 Open to internships, collaborations, and real-world projects 📚 Always curious and committed to continuous learning ⚡ Fun fact: Champion

 ---